flisanp/ms2-barcelona-guide/README.md

 - [DevTools](https://developers.google.com/web/tools/chrome-devtools) - The developer has used DevTools to test responsiveness and diagnose problems.
 The tool **Lighthouse** has been used to improve the website's quality.
 - [Tinypng](https://tinypng.com) - The developer used Tinypng for compressing images.
 - [Freeformatter](https://www.freeformatter.com/) - The developer used Freeformatter for beautifying the code.
+- [A11y](https://color.a11y.com) - The developer used Wave for checking the websites color contrast accessibility.
 - [Wave](https://wave.webaim.org) - The developer used Wave for checking the websites color contrast accessibility.
 - [ResizeImage](https://resizeimage.net) - The developer used ResizeImage to resize images.
 - [Coolors](https://coolors.co) - The developer used Coolors to create color palette.